srideviaishwariya/Automation-Tools-for-Android/Sample1/README.md

 This example shows how you can write a unit test to verify that an Intent is triggered to launch another Activity, the test runs in an isolated environment.

-When you create the project Android Studio it adds a **androidTest** folder where all unit test must recide.
-You can change this to point to diffrent location by changing the 'androidTest.setRoot'
+When you create the project Android Studio adds **androidTest** folder where all unit test must recide.
+You can change this to point to diffrent location by changing the 'androidTest.setRoot' in build.gradle

 	android {
     		sourceSets {